-If the first thing you do when you open up your browser is logon to Facebook (or now Google+), then you are just like me and a million others, we love to chat, tweet, poke and comment but are we aware of the risks?
-Everyone you know (and don't know) is using social media and according to Comscore, India is the eighth largest social networking market in the world.
-How many of you check a user's profile before accepting a friend request or how many of you think thrice before clicking or allow for an app.
+If the first thing you do when you open up your browser is login to Facebook, then you are just like me and a million others, we love to chat, tweet, poke and comment but are we aware of the risks?
+Everyone you know and don’t kno) is using social media and according to Comscore, India is the eighth largest social networking market in the world.
+How many of you check a user’s profile before accepting a friend request or how many of you think thrice before clicking or allow for an app.
 Securing your account is an integral part in the world of social networking.

 How to Protect Yourself?

 Geo-location: Never update your present location on website, just never.
 It’s like putting posters advertising your current location to rob you.